It’s difficult to know where to begin when discussing the cost of living because it’s such an ambiguous and subjective concept.

 Laundry costs are often overlooked when calculating how much money is required to live in the Philippines.
 Laundry costs can be significantly lower in many cases because expats outsource their laundry to professional laundry services.

-There are a lot of laundry services that exist in the Philippines’ most populated cities that can wash, iron, and fold a small laundry bag of around 30-40cm for less than ₱700 (around $13.84) per bag.
+There are a lot of laundry services that exist in the Philippines’ most populated cities that can wash, iron, and fold a small laundry bag of around 30-40cm for less than ₱700 (around US$13) per bag.

 There are a lot of international schools in the Philippines.
 The majority of these institutions are located in Manila and cater mostly to Americans, British, French, Japanese, and German citizens.

 International schools often follow their home country’s curriculum and teach subjects in their native tongue.
 The International Baccalaureate program is also offered by several international schools.
 Some schools to choose from include International School Manila, British School Manila, Reedley International School, Inc., and Brent International School Manila.

 Schools in the Philippines have two semesters per year.
 The estimated average tuition fees per year of these schools are listed below:

 - Preschool 3 to 4: ₱675,000 (around US$12,109)

 - Elementary School (K to Grade 4): ₱1,000,000 (around US$17,940)

 - Middle School (Grade 5 to 8): ₱1,150,000 (around US$20,631)